How to Fix 500 Internal Server Error: Advanced Troubleshooting Guide

 Troubleshooting Popular Software Problems

-Debugging Server-Side Scripts
+Method 2: Debugging Server-Side Scripts

-However, to fix this issue, you can go ahead and follow these steps:
+To fix this issue, follow these steps:

 Errors with the .Htaccess File

 As mentioned above, there could be an error with the .htaccess file.
-If you are using a .htaccess file on your website, then there is a high chance that it might be interfering with the webpage that you are trying to access in your browser.
+If you are using a .htaccess file on your website, there is a high chance that it might be interfering with the webpage you are trying to access in your browser.

 500-Internal-Server-Error